This is the first step of daily planning. You will review where you spent your time the day before, what got done, and what didn't.

 - Tag all your tasks into channels.

-If any of your tasks are missing time tracking information or a channel, you can still add those here.
+If any of your tasks are missing time tracking information or a channel, you can still add those during this stage.

 Completion breakdown · 3:17

 In the main panel, you'll see your tasks in two columns.
-One for tasks with any "completion activity" on that day one for tasks with no "completion activity" on the past workday.
+One for tasks with any "completion activity" on that day called "Finished today/yesterday", and one for tasks with no "completion activity" on the past workday called "Didn't get to".

-If you forgot to check something off earlier in the day, you can do that now.
+If you forgot to check something off earlier in the day or yesterday, you can do that now.

 If you got pulled into something that wasn't part of your plan, go ahead and add it to "finished" column to track your time.